Find Grad Schools

 $41,213 Median Salary

-There are 596 colleges and univerities across the nation that offer a master's degree in biological and biomedical sciences.
-In recent years, the majority of the students getting degrees in this area were female, and 37% were from an underrepresented racial-ethnic group.
-Also, 14.9% of biological and biomedical sciences graduates were international students.
+There are 596 schools in the United States where you can get your master's degree in biological & biomedical sciences.
+This degree is more popular with female students, and about 38% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 12.9% of biological & biomedical sciences graduates were international students.

 Education Levels of Biological & Biomedical Sciences Majors

-During the 2020-2021 academic year, 19,635 students earned their master's degree in biological and biomedical sciences.
+During the most recent year for which data is available, 20,841 people earned their master's degree in biological & biomedical sciences.
 This makes it the 8th most popular master's degree program in the country.

-The following table shows the number of diplomas awarded in biological and biomedical sciences at each degree level.
+The following table shows the number of diplomas awarded in biological & biomedical sciences at each degree level.

 Education Level Number of Grads